 The worship of God in ancient Israel was organized around seven festivals based on the agricultural year.
 Linked together in an annual cycle, these festivals looked back on God’s great acts on behalf of Israel—delivering her from Egypt and forming her into the people of God from whom the Savior of the world would come.
 By God’s design, Israel’s festivals also looked forward, foreshadowing the coming of Jesus into the world (Col. 2:16-17).
 In that way, these festivals served as a “schoolmaster” to point the people of Israel to Jesus, the promised Messiah (Gal.
 3:24, KJV).
 With the Messiah’s coming, the schoolmaster’s role ended (Gal.
 3:25, KJV) and, for the New Testament church, Israel’s form of worship was replaced by one focused directly on Jesus—on who he is and what he has done for the salvation of all the world, in fulfillment of the Old Testament promises (Acts 13:32-39).

 Early on, Christian worship focused on the resurrection of the crucified Lord Jesus Christ, celebrated weekly on Sunday (the day Jesus rose from the dead and was first encountered by his disciples) and annually on Easter.
-Over the centuries, the liturgical year was filled out with Christ-centered celebrations and commemorations, resulting in an annual worship calendar (the one used by many churches today is shown in the diagram below, click to enlarge).
+Over the centuries, the liturgical year was filled out with Christ-centered celebrations and commemorations, resulting in the annual worship calendar shown below (click to enlarge)—one that is used by many churches in our day.

 Primary worship days and seasons